Glossary of printing terms

 Staple bound

-A binding method where the folded sheets of a booklet or magazine are gathered together, one inside the other, and fixed through the fold line with wire staples.
+A binding method where the folded sheets of a booklet or magazine are gathered together, one inside the other, and fixed through the fold line with wire stitching or staples.

 T